Humanitariansai/Humanitarians-AI-Google-AdWords/Fellows/README.md

 ## Campaign Overview

 This folder contains the Google AdWords campaign materials for Humanitarians AI's "Fellows Program."
 The campaign aims to promote our bridge program that supports emerging AI researchers, practitioners, and community leaders in developing responsible AI solutions while connecting them with experienced mentors.
-All campaign activities strictly adhere to Google Ad Grants policies and exclusively promote mission-based educational activities with no commercial or unrelated services.
+All campaign activities strictly adhere to Google Ad Grants policies and exclusively promote mission-based educational activities.

 ## Campaign Rationale

-While the Fellows Program targets recent graduates seeking to build their portfolios and gain experience, this campaign has a **primary focus on recruiting mentors** to address our critical shortage.
+Our Fellows Program targets recent graduates seeking to build their portfolios and gain experience, with a **primary focus on recruiting mentors** to address our critical shortage.
 We have an abundance of qualified fellows applying to the program, but we face a significant challenge in finding enough experienced professionals willing to mentor them.
 This campaign positions mentorship as a meaningful way for AI professionals to give back to the community while developing their own leadership skills.

 ### Why This Campaign Matters